MostlyInsane/AnalysisOfBeams/README.md

      Syntax : FixedEndMoment (Input,LeftSupport)
               Input, LeftSupport follow same nomenclature and method given in AnalysisOfBeams.m

+*DistributionFactor.m* : ( Just to know how this function works ) :

+The DistributionFactor.m just calculates the Distribution Factors after assuming all the 'Intermediate' supports as Fixed.

+     Syntax : DistributionFactor (Input , LeftSupport)
+              where parameteres,
+              Input : Is InputData From Excel sheet.
+              LeftSupport : Same Nomenclature as used in AnalysisOfBeams.m Function.

 *MomentDistribution.m* :  ( Just to know how this function works ) :